vivianlinnn/power_outage_analysis/README.md

 ### Interesting Aggregates

 In our data frame, we created a new column which is `customers_affected_ranges`, which is categorize `CUSTOMERS.AFFECTED` into different ranges which are `(0, 1M], (1M, 2M], (2M, 3M], (3M, )`.
 These ranges are based on the actual numbers from `CUSTOMERS.AFFECTED`.
 In this pivot table, we grouped by the different climate regions and performed an aggregate function of count() to determine how many outages occurred within each customer range for each region.
+The purpose of this aggregation is to identify the customer range in which each climate region is most likely to fall.
+By analyzing this historical data, we can gain insights into the patterns of customer impact, especially in extreme cases where outages affect a larger number of customers.
+This helps in understanding which ranges tend to have more frequent outages and provides a better understanding of the distribution of affected customers across different regions.

 | **CLIMATE.REGION**           | **(0, 1M]** | **(1M, 2M]** | **(2M, 3M]** | **(3M, )** |
 |--------------------------|---------|----------|----------|--------|